nicktobey/nicktobey.github.io/update-1.md

 The first two if statements just check that the committed option is actually a legal option to take.
 (This is more to prevent accidents than it is to stop any real malicious behavior, since this code may be running on the same machine used by a player, in which case a player could easily modify the generated javascript.
 Stopping players from cheating is an entirely different beast and requires us to consider how the game will actually be accessed by players.
 We save worrying about that for a higher layer.)

-The magic is in the Object.create method, which makes use of javascript’s prototype-based inheritance to effectively make a shallow copy without incurring the cost of copying each value.
-The new object references the old one as it’s prototype, so when the javascript interpreter tries to dereference a field that doesn’t exist on the new object, it moves up the prototype chain and checks the old one.
+The magic is in the Object.create method, which makes use of javascriptÂ’s prototype-based inheritance to effectively make a shallow copy without incurring the cost of copying each value.
+The new object references the old one as itÂ’s prototype, so when the javascript interpreter tries to dereference a field that doesnÂ’t exist on the new object, it moves up the prototype chain and checks the old one.

-This isn’t optimized.
+This isnÂ’t optimized.
 A property that exists many levels up the prototype tree will take longer to access every time.
 Worse, if we try to modify another piece, or a property of a piece or option has its own fields, we could very easily end up modifying a reference shared by several different game state objects, which breaks our guarantee that game states not be modified after they are created.
-It’s much better to use a dedicated immutable data structures library, but as the maxim goes, premature optimization is the root of all evil.
-For now, we settle for having a rule that in an option’s effect, if you would modify any piece other than the piece belonging to the option, or if you would modify a property on the piece with more than one level of indirection, you clone the appropriate objects to guarantee that you don’t modify shared values.
+ItÂ’s much better to use a dedicated immutable data structures library, but as the maxim goes, premature optimization is the root of all evil.
+For now, we settle for having a rule that in an optionÂ’s effect, if you would modify any piece other than the piece belonging to the option, or if you would modify a property on the piece with more than one level of indirection, you clone the appropriate objects to guarantee that you donÂ’t modify shared values.

 Lastly, we need to create the Multigame.load method, which reads in a provided rules script and executes it.
 ```